Don’t bidets use water and aren’t we supposed to be trying to save water in Australia?

-Customers within Australia, buying 2 or more complete hand-held kits at the same time, are entitled to use the shipping option (on the checkout pages) : "Registration and Packaging Cost Only".
+Customers within Australia, buying 2 or more complete hand-held bidet spray kits at the same time, will automatically get FREE shipping at checkout.

-This is our standard discount for buyers within Australia, making multiple purchases of some items.
+This is our standard discount for buyers within Australia, making multiple purchases of some specific kits only.

 #8 My 86 year old Dad just fell and broke both his arms.
 I am looking at your bidet’s and wonder how you operate them?
 Is there a valve that you turn or button you push to activate?
 Will it be possible for him to utilize these units?
 Do you recommend another type or brand?